Birdo1221/GoDDos-Html/README.md

 Happy 2025 Fix This issue has been fixed, ( 🤡 Lied about Further updates )

 ### Update: Deprecation of Insecure Practic
 This involves the misuse of `ServerConfig.PublicKeyCallback`, leading to an authorization bypass in `golang.org/x/crypto`.
 If the `PublicKeyCallback` function is implemented to return `nil, nil` unconditionally, it execute a successful authentication without validating the client's public key.

-This has been noted for safety reasons for this project.
+Although this was not an immediate issue in the project, it has been flagged for safety reasons.
+It's important to note that even minor vulnerabilities in code can lead to an unintended chain of issues.
+Therefore, it's prudent to deprecate this practice to ensure security in the long term.

 ![image](https://github.com/user-attachments/assets/ed984ee0-8a6c-48ce-9c95-6db6b4ff2104)